-After you connect a Web browser to the target computer, you can use the Parameters pane to change parameters in your real-time application while it is running in real time:
+After you connect a web browser to the target computer, use the Parameters page to change parameters in your real-time application while it is running.

 If the parameter is a scalar parameter, the current parameter value is shown in a box that you can edit.

 If the parameter is a vector or matrix, click the Edit button to view the vector or matrix.
 You can edit the parameter in this pane.